-BRITISH COLUMBIA TEACHERS' FEDERATION Re: Employment Equity - Aboriginal Employees
+Re: Employment Equity - Aboriginal Employees

-The parties recognize that Aboriginal employees are underrepresented in the public education system.
-The parties are committed to redress the under-representation of Aboriginal employees and therefore further agree that:
+The parties recognize that Indigenous Peoples are underrepresented in the public education system.
+The parties are committed to redressing the under-representation of Indigenous Peoples in the workforce and therefore further agree that:

-- 1. They will encourage local boards of education and the local teacher unions to make application to the Human Rights Tribunal under section 42 of the Human Rights Code to obtain approval for a "special program" that would serve to attract and retain Aboriginal employees. - 2.
-The parties will encourage local boards of education and local teacher unions to include layoff protections for Aboriginal employees in applications to the Human Rights Tribunal. - 3.
-The parties will assist local boards of education and the local teacher unions as requested in the application for and implementation of a "special program" consistent with this Letter of Understanding.
+- 1. They will encourage and assist boards of education, with the support of the local teachers' unions, to make application to the Office of the Human Rights Commissioner under section 42 of the Human Rights Code to obtain approval for a "special program" that would serve to attract and retain Indigenous employees. - 2.
+They will encourage and assist boards of education and local teachers' unions to include a request to grant: - a. priority hiring rights to Indigenous applicants; and - b. priority in the post and fill process and layoff protections for Indigenous employees in applications to the Office of the Human Rights Commissioner.